learn-co-curriculum/dsc-komogorov-smirnov-test-lab/README.md

 ## Generate Data

-### Let's import necessary libraries and generate some data
+### Let's import the necessary libraries and generate some data

 ```python